top of page

 And there it was — a short exchange, a simple human moment.
 No rush, no posing, no pressure.
 Just a Harley resting under the cathedral’s shadow and a photographer trying to capture the silence before the night took over.

-The details pulled me in — the curve of the tank, the reflection of the sky in the chrome, the old stones in the background, the mix of history and horsepower.
-It’s that contrast that always makes me stop.
+The details pulled me in — the curve of the tank, the reflection of the sky in the chrome, the old stones in the background.
+It’s that mix of history and horsepower that always makes me stop.

 The Shot That Stuck